bazelbuild/bazel/site/versions/master/docs/external.md

 This indicates that `org.springframework:spring:2.5.6`, `javax.mail:mail:1.4`,
 `httpunit:httpunit:1.6`, `org.springframework:spring-support:2.0.2`, and
 `org.slf4j:nlog4j:1.2.24` all depend on javax.activation.
 However, two of these libraries wanted version 1.1 and three of them wanted 1.0.2.
-The `WORkSPACE` file is using version 1.1, but that might not be the right version to use.
+The `WORKSPACE` file is using version 1.1, but that might not be the right version to use.

 You may also want to break `transitive-deps` into smaller targets, as it is